We didn’t want to spend much on things we would just be getting rid of after our last baby was done with them. Babies really need basic things!

 I used the Target Brand Diapers.
-They worked just as good as the name brand diapers for half the price and stocked up on all my Huggies Wipes at Costco when they have them on rebate.
+They worked just as good as the name brand diapers for half the price!
+I stocked up on all my Huggies Wipes at Costco when they have them on a rebate.

 With a summer baby, there is only one kind of blanket you need!
 The Muslin Swaddle Blankets!
-We had 10 of these because I had bought a couple and then two people gave them to us as gifts and that was way too many!
+We had 10 of these because I had bought a couple and then two people gave them to us as gifts.
+That was way too many!
 8 is plenty!